contentstack/cli/packages/contentstack/README.md

 ```
 USAGE
-  $ csdx cm:entries:publish [-a <value>] [--retry-failed <value>] [--bulk-publish <value>]
+  $ csdx cm:bulk-publish:entries cm:entries:publish [-a <value>] [--retry-failed <value>] [--bulk-publish <value>]
     [--publish-all-content-types] [--content-types <value>] [--locales <value>] [-e <value>] [-c <value>] [-y] [--branch
     <value>] [--delivery-token <value>] [--source-env <value>]

 FLAGS
-  -B, --branch=<value>           [default: main] Specify the branch to fetch the content (by default the main branch is
+  -B, --branch=<value>             [default: main] Specify the branch to fetch the content (by default the main branch
-                                 selected)
+                                   is selected)
   -a, --alias=<value>              Alias(name) for the management token
   -c, --config=<value>             Path for the external config file (A new config file can be generated at the current
                                    working directory using `csdx cm:bulk-publish:configure -a [ALIAS]`)
   -e, --environments=<value>...
 Environments where entries will be published
   -k, --stack-api-key=<value>      Stack api key to be used
   -l, --locales=<value>...
 Locales where entries will be published
   -y, --yes                        Agree to process the command with the current configuration
       --api-version=<value>        API Version to be used.
 Values [Default: 3, Nested Reference Publishing: 3.2].
       --bulk-publish=<value>       [default: true] This flag is set to true by default.
 It indicates that contentstack's
                                    bulkpublish API will be used to publish the entries
       --content-types=<value>...
 The Contenttypes from which entries need to be published
       --delivery-token=<value>     Delivery token for source environment
       --publish-all-content-types  (optional) Publish all contenttypes (cannot be set when contentTypes flag is set)
-  --retry-failed=<value>         (optional) Retry failed entries from the logfile (overrides all other flags) This flag
+      --retry-failed=<value>       (optional) Retry failed entries from the logfile (overrides all other flags) This
-                                 is used to retry publishing entries that failed to publish in a previous attempt.
-A log
+                                   flag is used to retry publishing entries that failed to publish in a previous
-                                 file for the previous session will be required for processing the failed entries
+                                   attempt.
+A log file for the previous session will be required for processing the
+                                   failed entries
       --source-env=<value>         Source environment

 DESCRIPTION
   Publish entries from multiple contenttypes to multiple environments and locales